ufs-community/land-DA_workflow/docs/source/Container.rst

 Containerized Land DA Workflow
 **********************************

 These instructions will help users build and run a basic case for the Unified Forecast System (:term:`UFS`) Land Data Assimilation (DA) System using a `Singularity <https://docs.sylabs.io/guides/latest/user-guide/>`__ container.
-The Land DA :term:`container` packages together the Land DA System with its dependencies (e.g., :term:`spack-stack`, :term:`JEDI`) and provides a uniform enviroment in which to build and run the Land DA System.
+The Land DA :term:`container` packages together the Land DA System with its dependencies (e.g., :term:`spack-stack`, :term:`JEDI`) and provides a uniform environment in which to build and run the Land DA System.
 Normally, the details of building and running Earth systems models will vary based on the computing platform because there are many possible combinations of operating systems, compilers, :term:`MPIs <MPI>`, and package versions available.
 Installation via Singularity container reduces this variability and allows for a smoother experience building and running Land DA.
 This approach is recommended for users not running Land DA on a supported :ref:`Level 1 <LevelsOfSupport>` system (i.e., Hera, Orion).

 The out-of-the-box Land DA case described in this User's Guide builds a weather forecast for January 1, 2016 at 18z to January 3, 2016 at 18z.